Find synonyms Find exact match

 DEFINITIONS — Transplanted lungs are susceptible to several different types of rejection.

-●Acute cellular rejection – Acute cellular rejection is the predominant type of acute lung allograft rejection and is mediated by T lymphocyte recognition of foreign major histocompatibility complexes (MHC), also known as human leukocyte antigens (HLA) in humans.
+●Acute cellular rejection – Acute cellular rejection is the predominant type of acute lung allograft rejection and is mediated by T lymphocyte recognition of foreign major histocompatibility complexes (MHC), also known as human leukocyte antigens (HLA), or other antigens in the donor lung [4,5].
 (See "Evaluation and treatment of acute lung transplant rejection".)

-●Humoral rejection – Humoral rejection, which is less common than acute cellular rejection, is mediated by antibodies directed against donor HLA epitopes.
-These antibodies may have been present in the recipient at a low level prior to transplant or may develop afterwards.
+●Humoral rejection – Humoral rejection, which is less common than acute cellular rejection but increasingly recognized, is mediated by antibodies directed against donor HLA epitopes or other antigens.
+These antibodies may have been present in the recipient at a low level prior to transplant and rise in titer with an amnestic response after transplant, or may develop afterwards (so-called de novo HLA antibodies).
 Generally, if HLA antibodies are identified in the potential recipient, the corresponding HLA antigens are avoided in a donor (so-called virtual cross-match).
 Hyperacute rejection is a rare form of humoral rejection that occurs in the first 24 hours following lung transplantation in recipients who have preformed anti-HLA antibodies.

 ●Bronchiolitis obliterans – Bronchiolitis obliterans (BO) is the predominant feature of chronic lung transplant rejection and is manifest pathologically as dense fibrous scar tissue affecting the small airways.
 Clinically, BO is associated with a progressive decline in forced expiratory volume in one second (FEV1).
 While BO is felt to be largely a manifestation of chronic lung transplant rejection, several other risk factors have been identified.
 Less commonly, chronic vascular rejection is also present and manifests pathologically as atherosclerosis in the pulmonary vasculature.

-●Bronchiolitis obliterans syndrome – When a patient has airflow limitation in the absence of other etiologies, but histopathology documenting BO is not available, a diagnosis of bronchiolitis obliterans syndrome (BOS) is made.
+●Bronchiolitis obliterans syndrome – When a patient has airflow limitation in the absence of other etiologies, but not histopathology documenting BO, a diagnosis of bronchiolitis obliterans syndrome (BOS) is made.

-Early lesions of chronic lung allograft rejection demonstrate submucosal lymphocytic inflammation and disruption of the epithelium of small airways (picture 1).
-This is followed by an ingrowth of fibromyxoid granulation tissue into the airway lumen, resulting in partial or complete obstruction (picture 2).
-Granulation tissue then organizes in a stereotypical cicatricial pattern with resultant fibrosis that obliterates the lumen of the airway (picture 3).
+The early lesions of chronic lung allograft rejection are submucosal lymphocytic inflammation and disruption of the epithelium of small airways (picture 1).
+These are followed by an ingrowth of fibromyxoid granulation tissue into the airway lumen, resulting in partial or complete obstruction (picture 2).
+Granulation tissue then organizes in a stereotypical cicatricial pattern with resultant obliteration of the lumen of the airway (picture 3).
 In some instances, the only residual histologic evidence of small airways is found on elastin stains, which demonstrate a ring of circumferential elastin around an otherwise undetectable airway (vanishing airways disease) .

 Other histopathologic findings in BO may include bronchiectasis, organizing pneumonia, various degrees of acute cellular rejection, and interstitial fibrosis .

 EPIDEMIOLOGY — Chronic rejection is a major source of long-term morbidity after lung transplantation, as it is with heart-lung transplantation.
-The exact prevalence is uncertain, in part because of inconsistent definitions used among the various reports.
-Varying statistics also occur because of different lengths of follow-up.
+The exact prevalence is uncertain, in part because of inconsistent definitions used among the various reports and different lengths of follow-up.
 Because the occurrence of BO increases over time, centers with a longer experience report higher prevalence rates, particularly in their later publications.
-The largest experience, from the International Society for Heart and Lung Transplant (ISHLT) registry, reports that 48 percent of recipients develop BO by five years after lung transplant and 76 percent after 10 years (figure 2) .
+The largest experience, from the International Society for Heart and Lung Transplant (ISHLT) registry, reports that 48 percent of recipients develop BO or BOS by five years after lung transplant and 76 percent after ten years (figure 2) .

-ETIOLOGY AND RISK FACTORS — There is debate about the etiology of BO.
-Some evidence suggests that BO is a manifestation of chronic allograft rejection.
+ETIOLOGY AND RISK FACTORS — The etiology of BO remains to be defined.
+Some evidence suggests that BO is a manifestation of a chronic alloimmune response and airway-centered rejection.
 However, events other than chronic rejection may also contribute.
 It may be more accurate to view BO as the final common pathway of a number of insults, including some that are not immunologically mediated.

 ●Chronic rejection – Evidence suggesting that BO is a manifestation of chronic rejection comes from a number of observations.
 Donor-specific alloreactive T-cells and increased levels of class II antigen have been found within the alveolar walls and airway epithelium in recipients diagnosed with BO .
 In addition, an oligoclonal CD4+ T-cell expansion is seen in the peripheral blood of patients with BO, but not in control transplant recipients without BO .

-Reactivity of recipient lymphocytes to donor antigen-specific class I antigens has been documented by primed lymphocyte testing (PLT) and other assays in patients with BO [19-21].
-The development of anti-HLA class I antibodies generally precedes the development of BO, and the progressive increase in anti-HLA antibodies correlates with the loss of pulmonary function .
-An increasing number of HLA mismatches between graft and host, particularly mismatches at the HLA-A locus, are associated with an enhanced risk of BO [10,23-26].
+Reactivity of recipient lymphocytes to donor antigen-specific class I antigens has been documented by primed lymphocyte testing (PLT) and other assays in patients with BO [23-25].
+The development of anti-HLA class I antibodies may precede the development of BO, and the progressive increase in anti-HLA antibodies correlates with the loss of pulmonary function .
+An increasing number of HLA mismatches between graft and host, particularly mismatches at the HLA-A locus, are associated with an enhanced risk of BO [14,27-30].

 Finally, the histopathology and clinical presentation of BO in lung transplant recipients closely resembles the lung manifestations of graft versus host disease after bone marrow transplantation, both histologically and clinically .
 (See "Clinical manifestations, diagnosis, and grading of chronic graft-versus-host disease", section on 'Lung'.)

 ●Acute rejection – Episodes of acute rejection have been identified as a risk factor for BO.
-In particular, recurrent episodes of acute rejection have been identified as a major risk factor in a number of retrospective epidemiologic analyses [4,9,15,28].
-Other studies have found that more severe episodes of acute rejection, and those episodes manifesting with lymphocytic bronchiolitis are also at particularly high risk for BO [29,30].
+In particular, recurrent episodes of acute rejection have been identified as a major risk factor in a number of retrospective epidemiologic analyses [8,13,19,32].
+Other studies have found that more severe episodes of acute rejection, and those episodes manifesting with lymphocytic bronchiolitis are associated with particularly high risk for BO [33,34].
 Even a single episode of mild rejection has been associated with an increased risk of BOS .
 Development of donor-specific HLA antibodies after transplantation has also been associated with an increased risk of BOS .
 (See "Evaluation and treatment of acute lung transplant rejection".)

-Other viruses, such as herpes virus 6 and Epstein Barr virus have been associated with an increased risk of BOS in some, but not all studies [36-38].
-Community acquired respiratory viruses, particularly paramyxovirus, are associated with an increased risk of developing BOS, although not for BOS progression [39,40].
+Other viruses, such as herpes virus 6 and Epstein Barr virus have been associated with an increased risk of BOS in some, but not all studies [40-42].

-●Primary lung graft dysfunction (PGD), a multifactorial injury to the transplanted lung that develops in the first 72 hours after transplantation, is associated with later development of BO, and the severity of initial PGD correlates with the risk of BO [16,41,42].
-The mechanism for such an association is hypothesized to be due to oxidative damage, impairment of nitric oxide synthesis by pulmonary endothelial cells, or upregulation of HLA class II antigens on the allograft leading to production of anti-donor antibodies [43-46].
+●Primary graft dysfunction (PGD), a multifactorial injury to the transplanted lung that develops in the first 72 hours after transplantation, is associated with later development of BO, and the severity of initial PGD correlates with the risk of BO [20,47,48].
+The mechanism for such an association is hypothesized to be due to oxidative damage, impairment of nitric oxide synthesis by pulmonary endothelial cells, and/or upregulation of HLA class II antigens on the allograft leading to production of anti-donor antibodies [49-52].
 (See "Primary lung graft dysfunction" and "Lung transplantation: Donor lung preservation", section on 'Methods of preservation'.)

-●Gastroesophageal reflux (GER) is common in patients following lung transplantation and may contribute to chronic allograft rejection via acid aspiration [47-51].
+●Gastroesophageal reflux (GER) is common in patients following lung transplantation and may contribute to chronic allograft rejection via acid or alkaline aspiration [53-57].
 (See "Physiologic changes following lung transplantation", section on 'Oropharyngeal dysphagia, gastroesophageal reflux, and gastroparesis'.)

 The retrospective nature and size of these studies are insufficient to establish a clear causal relationship between GER and BOS.
 However, the findings suggest that GER should be treated aggressively following lung transplantation.
 (See "Clinical manifestations and diagnosis of gastroesophageal reflux in adults".)